 My name is Dennis P. Osorio.
-A major long-term goal of mine is to make a difference in everyday people’s lives.
-This has mostly taken the form of working in the nonprofit sector, sometimes in direct service and other times in grassroots organizing.
+It has been a long-term goal of mine to make a difference in the lives of everyday people.
+This has mostly taken the form of working in or with the nonprofit sector, sometimes in direct service and other times in grassroots organizing.

 Below is a timeline of my professional highlights beginning with the latest year on top.